addshore/yt-scam-hunter/README.md

 # yt-scam-hunter

-A little app to hunt for crypto scams on YouTube inspired from some [shouting into the void at YouTube](https://twitter.com/addshore/status/1520154767036751873).
+A little project to hunt for crypto scams on YouTube inspired from some [shouting into the void at YouTube](https://twitter.com/addshore/status/1520154767036751873).

 If it's this easy to save their users what is most likley millions of USD a month from being scammed, they should really do something...